Milano School of Policy, Management, and Environment: Academics

-Milano also offers a PhD Program in Public and Urban Policy, and a joint BA/MS program with Eugene Lang College The New School for Liberal Arts and with the Bachelor's degree in The Schools of Public Engagement.
+Before the 2025 restructuring, Milano also offered a PhD Program in Public and Urban Policy, and a joint BA/MS program with Eugene Lang College The New School for Liberal Arts and with the Bachelor's degree in The Schools of Public Engagement.

 Accreditation

 The Public and Urban Policy program is accredited by the Network of Schools of Public Policy, Affairs, and Administration.